-FY 2022 \$0 FY 2021 \$1,167 (Overhead Garage Door Repair, Lighting Replacements) FY 2020 \$3,183 (Overhead Garage Door Repair, PW Garage Security Camera Upgrades) FY 2019 \$111,529 (West Wall Repair and Replacement of Windows and Front Door) FY 2018 \$265,189 (East, North, and South Wall Repair, Replacement of 38 Windows)
+FY 2023 \$0 (Deferred salt storage shed rebuild to FY 2024) FY 2022 \$0 FY 2021 \$1,167 (Overhead Garage Door Repair, Lighting Replacements) FY 2020 \$3,183 (Overhead Garage Door Repair, PW Garage Security Camera Upgrades) FY 2019 \$111,529 (West Wall Repair and Replacement of Windows and Front Door)

 The Public Works Garage, located at 45 Forest Avenue, is the facility that houses all vehicles, equipment, fuel (unleaded and diesel), road salt, other materials (stone, asphalt, topsoil, etc.), and supplies necessary for Public Works Operations and Water/Sewer Divisions.
 Most janitorial and minor maintenance tasks and operations are performed and coordinated by Public Works personnel.
 Tasks and functions that cannot be performed in-house are outsourced.
-The rebuild of the salt storage shed is planned for FY 2023, and the replacement of two overhead garage doors is scheduled for FY 2024.
+The rebuild of the salt storage shed was deferred from FY 2023 and is planned for FY 2024.
+The replacement of one overhead garage door and the front entry keypad are scheduled for FY 2024.
+Remodeling of the bathroom is scheduled for FY 2028.